 First of all, I know, the blogs name is A mum to mum, please don`t get offended if you`re not a mom.
 This blog is for moms, ones who want to be one, sisters, grandmas….and all the women in the world.

 Second, sorry for my English, its not my native language.
 I’m from Croatia.

 This is my very first blog.
-One of my themes is going to be infertility, how we managed to get pregnant through IVF, natural cycle, and what tricks I used.
+One of my themes is going to be infertility, how we managed to get pregnant, and what tricks I used.
 I have a lot to say and help you out.
-This time only general about my story.
+This time only general about my story and IVF natural cycle.

 I know there are a lot of women struggling through infertility.
 There are millions of articles and blogs that I have read and always learned something new.

 Looking back 14 years ago… btw.
 I`m now 39…I lost one Fallopian tube.
 Didn`t think much of it at the time.
-But, a couple of years, later on, I just couldn`t get pregnant.
+But, a couple of years later on I just couldn`t get pregnant.
 Had several chemical pregnancies, which means I got a BFP (big fat positive), but just bled out a couple of days after.
 Wouldn`t even know if I hadn`t tested.
 As you presume I`m a bit of a POAS (pee on a stick) addict.
-Did everything from tracking BBT, CM, keeping a calendar, and of course to keeping my legs up haha….you gotta try it all….
-8 years ago we started the first consultation at the IVF clinic.
+Did everything from tracking BBT, CM, keeping a calendar, and of course to keep my legs up haha….you gotta try it all….
+8 years ago we started the first consultation at an IVF clinic.